Debt Validation Procedure

 Mastering the Debt Validation Procedure Following FDCPA Guidelines: Eliminating Class-Action Risk in 120 Hours

-In the complex ecosystem of debt recovery, the first five days of contact represent a critical “compliance choke point.”
-Under FDCPA Section 809, a collector is legally mandated to send a written notice—the “G-Notice”—within five days of initial communication.
+Under FDCPA Section 809, a collector is legally required to send a written notice—the “G-Notice”—within five days of the initial communication.
 This notice is the consumer’s primary map of their rights, detailing the debt amount and the 30-day window to dispute.
-For a COO or Chief Risk Officer, failing to execute this debt validation procedure isn’t just a clerical error; it’s an invitation for class-action litigation where statutory damages can escalate to $500,000 or 1% of net worth.

 ⚠️